-No person held at a Inyo County Sheriff Department facility shall be subjected to a strip search unless there is reasonable suspicion based upon specific and articulable facts to believe the person has a health condition requiring immediate medical attention or is concealing a weapon or contraband.
+No individual in temporary custody at any Inyo County Sheriff Department facility shall be subjected to a strip search unless there is reasonable suspicion based upon specific and articulable facts to believe the individual has a health condition requiring immediate medical attention or is concealing a weapon or contraband.
 Factors to be considered in determining reasonable suspicion include, but are not limited to:

-- (a) The detection of an object during a pat-down search that may be a weapon or contraband and cannot be safely retrieved without a modified strip search or strip search. - (b) Circumstances of a current arrest that specifically indicate the person may be concealing a weapon or contraband.
-A felony arrest charge or being under the influence of a controlled substance should not suffice as reasonable suspicion absent other facts. - (c) Custody history (past possession of contraband while in custody, assaults on staff, escape attempts). - (d) The person's actions or demeanor. - (e) Criminal history (level of experience in a custody setting).
+- (a) The detection of an object during a custody search that may be a weapon or contraband and cannot be safely retrieved without a strip search. - (b) Circumstances of a current arrest that specifically indicate the individual may be concealing a weapon or contraband. - 1.
+A felony arrest charge or being under the influence of a controlled substance should not suffice as reasonable suspicion absent other facts. - (c) Custody history (e.g., past possession of contraband while in custody, assaults on [department/office] members, escape attempts). - (d) The individual's actions or demeanor. - (e) Criminal history (i.e., level of experience in a custody setting).

-No transgender or intersex prisoner shall be searched or examined for the sole purpose of determining the prisoner's genital status.
-If the prisoner's genital status is unknown, it may be determined during conversations with the prisoner, by reviewing medical records, or, if necessary, as part of a broader medical examination conducted in private by a medical practitioner (28 CFR 115.115).
+No transgender or intersex individual shall be searched or examined for the sole purpose of determining the individual's genital status.
+If the individual's genital status is unknown, it may be determined during conversations with the person, by reviewing medical records, or as a result of a broader medical examination conducted in private by a medical practitioner (28 CFR 115.115).